ready-1/NetCtrl/cline_docs/productContext.md

 4. **Modern Deployment**: The Docker-based implementation ensures consistent deployment across environments and proper isolation of components.

 5. **Issue Tracking Integration**: The GitHub issue submission feature enables authenticated users to report problems or request features directly from within the CMS.

+6. **Air-Gapped Operation**: The system can function in environments without internet access, with all dependencies, frameworks, and libraries served locally.

+7. **Consistent UI**: By using Material UI components, the system provides a cohesive, responsive user interface that works across devices while being completely served from local resources.

 ## How It Should Work: